When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is There a Country Named Joshua?

 There is no country named “Joshua.”
 Rather, the name comes from the Hebrew name Yehoshua, which means “God is salvation” (or “God is lordly”).
+In the Hebrew Bible, Joshua succeeds Moses to lead the Hebrew people to the Promised Land, or Canaan (now Israel).

-Why is Joshua Such a Popular Name?
+Why Is Joshua Such a Popular Name?

 There are many factors in this answer.
 In particular, the religious importance of Joshua has led to it being widely adopted by those who practice an Abrahamic faith.
 Beyond its religious meaning, the name Joshua appears extensively in popular culture thanks to famous names and fictional characters.